NannyML/nannyml/docs/deep_dive/performance_estimation.rst

 probabilities
-are well calibrated when the fraction of positive observations among the observations to which a binary classifier assigned specific value of probability is approximately equal to that probability.
-Predictive models focus rather on performance than on probability estimation, therefore scores of most of them are not calibrated.
+are well calibrated when the fraction of positive observations among the observations to which a binary classifier assigned specific value of probability is approximately equal to that assigned probability.
+Predictive models focus rather on performance than on probability estimation, therefore their scores are rearely calibrated.
 Examples of different models and their calibration curves are shown below [1]_:

 .. image:: ../_static/deep_dive_performance_estimation_calibration_curves.png